mnemnion/obelizmo/README.md

 Marks may be provided in any order.
 They're stored on a [priority queue](https://ziglang.org/documentation/master/std/#std.priority_queue.PriorityQueue), which has predicable and good algorithmic complexity for this purpose.

 Usage note: be aware that marks can overlap each other, and this may give undesired results, depending on how you choose to print the marked string.
 No attempt is made to correct for this condition, or compensate for it.
 Among other reasons, this is because there are real uses for which overlapping marks are correct.
+The terminal printer handles this with aplomb, but if you wish to produce valid HTML, you'll need the marks to properly nest.

+Also worth knowing: if you mark a single region repeatedly, the lower-valued enum will print first on entry, and last on exit.

 ### Direct Marking